lifenautjoe/userfeed-canny-importer/README.md

 - `BUG_BOARD_ID`: The ID of the Canny board for bug reports
 - `EMAIL_FAKE_DOMAIN`: The domain to use for fake email addresses
 - `INVALID_POSTS_AI_FILTERING` (optional): Set to `true` to use OpenAI to filter out invalid posts
+- `POSTS_AI_ENHANCEMENT`: Set to "true" to enable AI enhancement of post titles and descriptions (optional, default is "false")
+- `PLATFORM_DETAILS`: Provide details about the platform for better AI processing (optional)

 You can set these in an `.env` file on the root.
 If any variables are missing, the script will prompt you to enter them.